sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 *Figure 2: Batman close-up using anime steering vector, prompt: “Cinematic close-up of Batman's face, dramatic shadows across the cowl, ultra-detailed, 4K.”*

 While increasing the steering strength can enhance the desired attribute, it often affects the overall image structure as well.
 For example, in the dog generation below, higher steering weights not only intensify the anime style but also alter the dog's posture.
+These results can be reproduced with this [notebook](https://github.com/sidhantls/minimal-casteer/blob/main/tutorial.ipynb)

 <p align="center">
   <img src="{{site.baseurl}}/images/vector_steering/results/anime_experiments/plots_output/gen_03_comparison.png" alt="drawing"/>